Marco Polo (Modern Family): Plot

 Cameron's (Eric Stonestreet) football team is up to 5-0.
 It is unprecedented at the school, so Cameron picks up several superstitions before every game.
 Mitchell (Jesse Tyler Ferguson) gets a bit tired of it and tries to stop Cameron of following those superstitions but with no luck.
 When Cameron leaves, Mitchell realizes that it does not matter if he does not like football and he has to be supportive of Cameron, so he leaves to go to the game.
 At the football game, the team plays well and is winning, but the moment Mitchell arrives, the luck of the team suddenly changes, something that makes Cameron think that Mitchell is a jinx.
 He tells Mitchell causing him to leave.
 When the team wins, Cameron is upset with himself when he realizes that Mitchell has gone and he calls to apologize for what he said.
-Mitchell tells him that he is on the fence at the far end of the stadium because he tried to take a shortcut to get back to his car and got stuck.
+Mitchell informs him he is stuck on a stadium fence after attempting a shortcut to his car.
 Cameron helps him get down off the fence and they both apologize to each other for their behavior.

 Jay (Ed O'Neill) and Gloria (Sofía Vergara) are worried about Manny (Rico Rodriguez) hanging out with Sam (Madison Iseman), a new friend who is a senior while Manny is still a sophomore.
 They later realize that Manny's friend is actually a girl, and she is also his girlfriend, which makes Gloria worry even more.
-Jay tries to calm her down and convinces her that Sam really cares about Manny since she supports him so much during the football game.
+Jay reassures Gloria, suggesting that Sam's support at the football game indicates she cares for Manny.
 Later on, Jay sees Sam making out with another boy, but he does not want to tell Manny for fear of hurting him.
 But Manny returns home heartbroken as Sam broke up with him.
 He informs Jay that Sam was using him to make her ex-boyfriend jealous.
 Jay talks to him and points out that of all the boys, Sam chose him to make her ex jealous and that should make him feel important because it means he is at the same level as the other guy.